 The Bali-like matrix mineralogy was formed by one or more mechanisms; in particular, asteroidal aqueous alteration of material similar to that of the primitive CV3 reduced subgroup at temperatures below 300°C, or re-condensation of vaporized, pre-accretionary, chondritic-rich dust.
 Grosnaja contains 51 vol% matrix component and exhibits a petrofabric of chondrule flattening (McSween, 1977); this is consistent within the CV group with a shock stage of ~S3 (Rubin, 2012).

 The Bali-like mineralogy of Grosnaja includes the phyllosilicates saponite and sodium phlogopite replacing Ca-rich minerals in chondrules and CAIs.
 It is unique within its group for containing serpentine and chlorite group phyllosilicates, indicative of higher than normal temperatures during alteration.
 Other secondary minerals present include magnetite, fayalite, andradite, and CaFe-rich pyroxenes.
 In the Allende-like lithologies which are present in all CV3 subgroups, virtually no phyllosilicate or fayalite is found in the chondrules or CAIs.
 Instead, nepheline, sodalite, fayalitic olivine, and CaFe-rich pyroxenes are found indicating a higher temperature of alteration than that experienced in the Bali-like lithology on the CV parent asteroid.

-The high content of magnetite in the Bali-like subgroup was instrumental in paleomanetism studies of type 3.0 Kaba by Gattacceca et al. (2013).
+The high content of magnetite in the Bali-like subgroup was instrumental in paleomagnetism studies of type 3.0 Kaba by Gattacceca et al. (2013, 2016).
 Tentative results suggest a very early (~4.558 b.y. ago) parent body acquisition of a stable magnetic field, consistent with a core dynamo within a partially differentiated planetesimal (see the Allende page for further details on the hypothesis for the existence of an internal core dynamo on the CV parent body).